-The Department of Agriculture recognizes the value of communicating with potential contractors early and often during the acquisition process.
-In addition to the Federal Acquisition Regulation (FAR) (Subpart 15.201), which encourages exchanges between the Government and interested parties, from the earliest identification of a requirement through receipt of proposals which should be conducted in a fair and transparent manner - USDA understands that true vendor communication and outreach leads to identification of more qualified sources and solutions, resulting in greater value to the agency and the taxpayer.
+The US Department of Agriculture (USDA) recognizes the value of communicating with potential contractors early and often during the acquisition process.
+In addition to the Federal Acquisition Regulation (FAR) (Subpart 15.2), which encourages exchanges between the Government and interested parties, from the earliest identification of a requirement through receipt of proposals which should be conducted in a fair and transparent manner - USDA understands that true vendor communication and outreach leads to identification of more qualified sources and solutions, resulting in greater value to the agency and the taxpayer.

-The USDA Vendor Communication Plan has been updated to reflect the latest memo from the Office of Management and Budget, Office of Federal Procurement Policy, entitled "Myth Busting #4 - Strengthening Engagement with Industry Partners through Innovative Business Practices", dated April 30, 2019.
+The USDA Vendor Communication Plan has been updated to reflect the most current strategies for USDA engagement with industry.
+This includes the latest memo from the Office of Management and Budget, Office of Federal Procurement Policy, entitled "Myth Busting #4 - Strengthening Engagement with Industry Partners through Innovative Business Practices", dated April 30, 2019.
 The purpose is to improve awareness of vendor engagement strategies within the acquisition and procurement sector to create a more responsive buying process, modernize the acquisition culture, and deliver greater value to the taxpayer.

-This plan identifies how the Department of Agriculture has and will continue to reduce unnecessary barriers to vendor engagement, publicize communication opportunities with industry, and prioritize engagement opportunities for high impact acquisitions.
+This plan identifies how the USDA has and will continue to reduce unnecessary barriers to vendor engagement, publicize communication opportunities with industry, and prioritize engagement opportunities for high impact acquisitions.
 Opportunities also include engaging with small businesses and businesses that haven't previously worked with USDA.
 USDA is committed to the principles of openness, fairness, and transparency in the acquisition process while protecting non-public information.
 This plan is intended to enhance vendor communication and engagement, increase the level of involvement of small and emerging businesses in USDA contracts, and promote efficient and effective operations while reinforcing public trust.
-We are pleased to share this Vendor Communication Plan with stakeholders from both inside and outside of the Department.
+We are pleased to share this Vendor Communication Plan with stakeholders from both inside and outside of USDA.